AntonioBerna/spqr/README.md

 ## Client Features

-The client must provide the following features:
+The concurrent client must provide the following features:

 - sending the `LIST` message to request a list of available filenames;
 - sending the `GET` message to get a file;